-During COVID-19 this workshop is being delivered using a secure, online platform that can be accessed by participants from anywhere in Australia.
+During COVID-19 restrictions in Victoria this workshop is being delivered using a secure, online platform that participants can access from anywhere in Australia.

 Acceptance into this program is subject to minimum enrolment numbers being achieved and/or maximum numbers being reached.
 Heartlinks reserves the right to discontinue service should the facilitator deem a participant to be better suited to an alternative form of support.

 For more information email firstname.lastname@example.org or call (03) 8599 5488.